-The Bloomfield Manufacturing Company, established in 1895, is one of the oldest companies in the state of Indiana, and is the parent company to both the High Lift Jack Company,and the Kant-Slam Company.
+The Bloomfield Manufacturing Company, established in 1895, is one of the oldest companies in the state of Indiana, and is the parent company of both the High Lift Jack Company and the Kant-Slam Company.

 Founded over 100 years ago by the late Philip John Harrah, the company is still owned and operated by the Harrah family and is currently under the leadership of the fourth generation of the Harrah family.

 One of the first products invented by the founder and manufactured by the company was the combination Anvil-Vise-Drill tool.
 Another early product was the Kalamity Kar Kit, which held supplies that a car owner of that era might need during a motoring trip.
 The kit contained a pail to hold gasoline, a siphon to transfer gasoline, a steel tow strap, and a waterproof sheet to keep the driver clean while working under his car.
 Mr. Harrah also invented many other products that met people's needs, including the casket display cart, the folding tea wagon, and the seven-use hammer-hatchet-wirecutter-pliers tool.